-As of January 1, 2016, the share ownership requirement for the CEO was increased from a number of shares having a market value equal to three times his annual base salary to a number of shares having a market value equal to six times his annual base salary.
-In 2017, and as part of the 2017-2025 LTRP, the board of directors increased the share ownership requirements of participants in the 2017-2025 LTRP, to require them to own a minimum of shares equal in value to three times their annual base salary through the LTRP Period.
+The Company has established share ownership requirements for its CEO and participants in the 2017-2025 LTRP.
+The share ownership requirement for the CEO is an amount equal to not less than six times his annual base salary, having a value at the higher of acquisition cost or market value, and he must continue to hold such value of shares throughout his term of office.
+Participants in the 2017-2025 LTRP, are required to own a minimum of shares equal in value to three times their annual base salary and to hold those shares through the LTRP Period.
 The CEO and all participants of the 2017-2025 LTRP currently meet their shareholding requirement.